 Your postcode shouldn’t determine your baby’s access to a pulse oximetry test

 We passionately believe that every newborn should have the test that could help save their life.
 That is why we encouraged everyone to respond to a national consultation in August 2019 to help us ensure that this becomes a mandatory part of newborn testing in the UK.
-The NHS is now considering the public response, and is seeking approval from the Health Minister to conduct further research, and is set to make a final recommendation on pulse oximetry screening in the early part of 2020.
+The NHS is now considering the public response, and is seeking approval from the Health Minister to conduct further research.
+Coronavirus has delayed this process and we are now expecting further updates in the latter half of 2021.

 Here at Tiny Tickers, we passionately believe that every baby should have access to this test – and we’re continuing to campaign for the test, and to fund and place pulse oximetry machines in UK hospitals.